rswilem/winwing-xplane-plugin/README.md

 ### Known Issues

 - It seems that upon startup, the MCDU (and PFP) reverts to the default font, even if you used SimAppPro to change it.
 This is due to the startup message "waking" up the MCDU, which resets the font.
 More research is needed on the startup sequence of the MCDU to find a solution.
+- Have not yet found the proper way to show "inverted" text on the PFP, where the background is coloured and the text is black.

 ### Credits